Vedikaab/Unix_Assignment/README.md

 ```
 Here is my brief description of what this code does

-1. SNP ID and SNP data from groups ZMPBA, ZMPIL and ZMPJA is extracted from fang_el_al_genotypes.txt file including the header, which is then extracted and transposed.
+1. SNP ID and SNP data from groups ZMPBA, ZMPIL and ZMPJA is extracted from fang_el_al_genotypes.txt file including the header, which is then transposed.

-2. Then creating a for loop in bash file, the snp_position.txt file is extracted based on the chromosome number from 1 to 10, along with retaining the columns 1,3 and 4.
+2. Then creating a for loop in bash file, the snp_position.txt file is extracted based on the chromosome number 1 to 10, along with retaining the columns 1,3 and 4.
 Then the transposed genotype file and the extracted snp files are joined.
-The joined file is then extracted by increasing order of the positions containing missing data encoded by ? and decreasing order of the positions containing missing data encoded by -.
+The joined file is then sorted by increasing order of the positions containing missing data encoded by ? and decreasing order of the positions containing missing data encoded by -.
 This creates 40 files in total, each with the header as SNP_ID in the first column, Chromosme in the second column, Position in the third column and Genotype in the subsequent columns.

-3. For multiple and unknown data, two more separate files are created by sorting and joining the genotype file with the extracted snp file as described above.
+3. For multiple and unknown data, two more separate files are created by extracting and joining the genotype file with the extracted snp file as described above.